-The other evening I was chatting with a very dear friend of mine – a friend I’ve known almost my whole life – my Genny.
+This strawberry brandy cream linguine recipe was a recipe my dear friend Genny mentioned to me.
+She’s a friend I’ve known almost my whole life!
 We met way back in grade school and graduated college together.

 This recipe is inspired by a restaurant in Vail, CO.
 After many trials, Genny was able to recreate this creamy sauce and has declared it her birthday dish.
 I wish I could just pop over to chat with her while enjoying some pasta like old times, but until then we’ve got the recipe.

 At first I was apprehensive about the strawberries.
 Strawberries and onions in my pasta?

 But oddly enough, it works and it is delicious!
 Who knew that strawberries make excellent pasta sauce!
 Still blows my mind!

 The strawberries are very subtle and the sauce is a pretty pink!
 It would be perfect for Valentine’s Day and be sure to see my Heartbeet Risotto and Pink Shrimp Tacos for great Valentine’s Day menu ideas!

 A strawberry brandy cream sauce that's both sweet and savory.
 A pasta sauce that you never knew existed!

 - 2 cups heavy cream half and half will work as well